tarik-gadoumi/hiring-test/README.md

 explaining why we need to do so : ***https://www.youtube.com/watch?v=8BNdxFzMeVg&t=221s*** .

 To replicate the warning follow these steps :
 1. comment line 18
 2. uncomment line 20 in same file
-    3. open the app in via the command: ***npm start*** or ***npm run start*** 4.click Button Next & click the checkbox before users load 5.and voilà you go the warning
+3. open the app in via the command: ***npm start*** or ***npm run start***
+4. click Button Next & click the checkbox before users load
+5. and voilà you go the warning

 the latest version of react stop checking if a component is mounted source : **https://medium.com/doctolib/react-stop-checking-if-your-component-is-mounted-3bb2568a4934**